Middle School ( Grade 5-8)

-We have created an in-house curriculum for the middle school, comprising Grades VI to VIII.
+We have created an in-house curriculum for the middle school, comprising Grades V to VIII.
 Our curriculum, during these crucial years in a child’s life, is geared towards facilitating a meaningful and happy transition into adolescence.
 Beyond lesson plans and tests, the syllabus also focuses on empowering students with knowledge, self-awareness and self-confidence.

 The Curriculum for Middle school includes:-

-- Building a strong foundation in mathematics, ( Math, Mindspark, Mental Math)
+- Building a strong foundation in Mathematics, ( Math, Mindspark, Mental Math)

 - Social studies (SST: Geography, History, Civics)

 - Nurturing an interest in General Knowledge, Art & Craft, Yoga, Music, Theatre and Dance

 - An emphasis on physical education and sport